obverse Chapter 14· | Turning Signs (Contents) | References | blog |

 Other words have spun in the opposite direction.
 “Destiny” and “fate” are equally beyond our control, but the latter word has ominous overtones, and a “fatal” event is about as negative as anything can be for mortals.

 A successful translation from one language into another would translate the spin of each phrase as well as its more “objective” reference – but the shifting relationships between sense and spin are rarely parallel across languages, and even differ between one person and another.
-This is yet another reason why a perfectly “successful” translation is an ideal that can hardly be realized.
+This is yet another reason why a perfectly “successful” translation is an ideal that can hardly ever be realized.

 Next rePatch: Meaning Time →